rchain-community/rchain-community.github.io/content/tutorials/receiving.md

 ![Pizza shop can receive messages on its channel.](./images/receiving-pizza.png)

 The following code sends a message on a channel for a pizza shop and the pizza shop receives it.
-The pizza shop acknowledges receiving the message by printing to `stdout`.
+The pizza shop acknowledges receiving the message by printing to `result`.

-new pizzaShop, stdout(`rho:io:stdout`) in {
+new result, pizzaShop in {
   pizzaShop!("2 medium pies")
   |
   for(order <- pizzaShop){
-    stdout!("Order Received.")
+    result!("Order Received.")
   }
 }